 The concept survived the Dark Ages in Europe.
 In 1215, the Magna Carta formally recognized forests and fisheries as res communes, designating them as shared land to be reserved for hunting and foraging by all those known collectively as “Commoners”.

 The idea of the Commons, kindled by the spirit of the Enlightenment, was brought to the New World by the authors of the American Constitution.
-There, “Commonwealths” were established, and in towns both large and small a central area, designated as “The Commons”, was set aside from commercial development to be used by all as a collective space for both cultural celebration, public demonstration, and the arts.
+There, “Commonwealths” were established, and in towns both large and small a central area, designated as “The Commons”, was set aside from commercial development tin order to be used by all as a collective space for cultural celebration, public demonstration, and the arts.